 We have vast experience in conducting as-built surveys of all kinds of industrial sites.
-When it comes to converting the point cloud into CAD models, it’s crucial to understand that this is still very time consuming process.
-At the stage of submitting the quotation we would like to know the purpose of the project and have good understanding of the client requirements.
+When it comes to converting the point cloud into CAD models, it’s crucial to understand that this is still a very time-consuming process.
+At the stage of submitting the quotation, we would like to know the purpose of the project and have a good understanding of the client requirements.
 The more we know the better price we can offer also deliverable is more customized to the certain client.

-For better estimation of time needed to process the data, it is important to determine level of detail of model.
+For a better estimation of time needed to process the data, it is important to determine a level of detail of the model.
 Below you will find a list where we visualize the most common single elements for industrial projects, divided into three (in some cases two) levels of detail.

-- Presents only overall shapes of modeled parts
+- Presents only overall shapes of modelled parts

 - It is often utilized for general studies of larger installations and for clash detection applications.

 - It is the most popular type we do.